gsarti/website-content/content/publication/etc-nlg/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["1"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "In Proceedings of the 4th Workshop on Natural Language for Artificial Intelligence (NL4AI 2020)"
+publication: "Italian Journal of Computational Linguistics (IJCoL)"
-publication_short: "In NL4AI 2020"
+publication_short: "IJCoL"

-abstract: "Plug-and-play language models (PPLMs) enable topic-conditioned natural language generation by pairing large pre-trained generators with attribute models used to steer the predicted token distribution towards the selected topic.
-Despite their computational efficiency, PPLMs require large amounts of labeled texts to effectively balance generation fluency and proper conditioning, making them unsuitable for low-resource settings.
-We present ETC-NLG, an approach leveraging topic modeling annotations to enable fully-unsupervised End-to-end Topic-Conditioned Natural Language Generation over emergent topics in unlabeled document collections.
-We first test the effectiveness of our approach in a low-resource setting for Italian, evaluating the conditioning for both topic models and gold annotations.
-We then perform a comparative evaluation of ETC-NLG for Italian and English using a parallel corpus.
-Finally, we propose an automatic approach to estimate the effectiveness of conditioning on generated utterances."
+abstract: "Plug-and-play language models (PPLMs) enable topic-conditioned natural language generation by combining large pre-trained generators with attribute models to steer the predicted token distribution towards selected topics.
+Despite their efficiency, the large amounts of labeled texts required by PPLMs to effectively balance generation fluency and proper conditioning make them unsuitable to low-resource scenarios.
+We present ETC-NLG, an approach leveraging topic modeling annotations to produce End-to-end Topic-Conditioned Natural Language Generations over emergent topics in unlabeled document collections.
+We test our method’s effectiveness in a low-resource setting for Italian and perform a comparative evaluation of ETC-NLG for Italian and English using a parallel corpus.
+Finally, we propose an evaluation method to automatically estimate the conditioning effectiveness from generated utterances."

 # Summary.
 An optional shortened abstract.
 summary: "We present ETC-NLG, an approach leveraging topic modeling annotations to enable fully-unsupervised End-to-end Topic-Conditioned Natural Language Generation over emergent topics in unlabeled document collections."